lsst/rtn-103/index.rst

     rg -l DM-48520 TAXICAB-* | grep export.yaml |& head -1
     ./TAXICAB-23/LSSTComCam.calibs.20250213a/export.yaml

+These files can be manually retrieved through ssh, although they will eventually be managed by Rucio.
 Each collection is registered in Rucio in the `ancillary` scope using the following command:

 .. prompt:: bash